fembots-2k16/homework5/README.md

     $ rostopic echo /tag_detections_pose

     ### note, should see poses that are non zero!!! (if poses are zero, need to redo step 3 somehow

+# 6. Running the pioneer and navigation and usb_cam and apriltags!!!

+    $ roslaunch ~/homework5/master.launch